What sort of gifts should I bring for children in Madagascar?

 If you take pictures of kids and tell them you will send them a photo, you should honor your word.
 Even if it takes months for a child to receive a photograph, it will still be a very special moment for him or her.
 It may be the first photo the child will ever seen of him or herself.

-For the truly dedicated techies, brining a digital camera printer could make the photo giving process instantaneous.
+For the truly dedicated techies, bringing a digital camera printer could make the photo giving process instantaneous.
 Be wary though of creating unfair expectations for future visitors.
-It may be best to delay a bit before giving the pictures -- perhaps wait over night if possible.
+It may be best to delay a bit before giving pictures -- perhaps wait over night if possible.
 Also power can be a luxury in Madagascar so be prepared with plenty of batteries.